 The treatment for ALL is very long

 The treatment for ALL is very long: eight months of intensive chemotherapy, followed by three years of maintenance chemo (one year less if you’re a girl).
 The good thing about ALL is that you can mostly be treated as an outpatient, so I didn’t have to live in hospital after the first couple of weeks following diagnosis.
-Also I got better at blood tests, thanks to magic numbing cream, and, six weeks into treatment, having a port catheter put in my armpit so I no longer needed to have cannulas – blood is accessed through it, and most of my treatment is given through it.
+Also, I got better at blood tests, thanks to magic numbing cream, and, six weeks into treatment, having a port catheter put in my armpit.
+So I no longer needed to have cannulas – blood is accessed through port catheter, and most of my treatment is given through it.

 Not all treatment though, and for a time, some treatment involved intramuscular injections, which I used to dread.
 I was allergic to the first drug they tried to give me which is the regular protocol drug, so I had to have a replacement which involved six times as many injections, happening every other day.
 They hurt so much, and I hated them so much that I used to be physically sick before them, and several times I ran away from my mother in the hospital and tried to hide to avoid having them at all.
 There was no escape though – at least not for a bit.
 Eventually I got so thin that my parents spoke to several doctors and campaigned for me to be given the drug another way, and I was allowed to have it through my port.
 It was a long procedure though each time – a two to three hour infusion, which meant every other day at the hospital.
 My mother and I watched James Bond films while I had it.
 So that was cool; Roger Moore is my favourite Bond, then Daniel Craig.

 Time spent in hospital